YOUR COMPLETE GUIDE TO

 “My surgery for a lumbar spine fusion was scheduled and I was dragging my right leg due to an accident…then I found Regenexx.
 I had PRP on my lower back in February of 2017.
 By July I was playing pickleball and riding my mountain bike.
 After that, I also had the same-day stem cell procedure on my wrist due to an old injury that had turned into arthritis and limited me significantly.
 Twelve months later I am back throwing the football with my grandson”

 We practice the culture expansion (growth) of MSCs into larger quantities at our affiliated licensed site in Grand Cayman.
-This technology is used in select patients who have more severe orthopedic conditions, patients who want to treat multiple joints, and/or for patients who want to store and save cells for future treatments (stored at their current age).
+This technology is used in select patients who have more severe orthopedic conditions, patients who want to treat multiple joints, and/or for patients who want to store and save cells for future procedures (stored at their current age).
 This procedure is not U.S. FDA-approved, but is the subject of an FDA-approved phase 2 clinical trial and is permitted in Grand Cayman as the practice of medicine.
-A small number of Regenexx physicians (us included) are licensed to practice in the Cayman Islands and perform this advanced treatment.
+A small number of Regenexx physicians (us included) are licensed to practice in the Cayman Islands and perform this advanced procedure.

-In some cases, adipose fat cells can be used effectively as a part of a larger treatment plan for orthopedic injuries to create a fat graft that supports and holds in place other structures allowing them to heal appropriately.
+In some cases, adipose fat cells can be used effectively as a part of a larger procedure plan for orthopedic injuries to create a fat graft that supports and holds in place other structures allowing them to heal appropriately.
 Adipose tissue (obtained via mini-liposuction in the buttock area) that has been “minimally manipulated” (often referred to as microfragmented fat) can be used as an adjunct or a standalone injectable material for cushion or support.
 To be clear, this is NOT really a “stem cell” procedure.